wp-plugins/football-pool/readme.txt

 And, of course, choose a theme or make one yourself that fits your competition or blog.
 If you have a custom game schedule that other users can also use, it would be nice if you shared it with me.
 I will put it on the <a href="http://wordpressfootballpool.wordpress.com/">plugin's website</a> with credits to you of course.

 = The plugin won't calculate the ranking =
 If you experience problems with the calculation of the ranking, you may wanna try the old calculation method.
 To enable the old method open the `define.php` file and change the `FOOTBALLPOOL_RANKING_CALCULATION_NOAJAX` value to `true`.
-If you have any information that may help me solve this problem (e.g. the apache error log), please send the information to wordpressfootballpool [at] gmail [dot] com.
+If you have any information that may help me solve your problem (e.g. the apache error log), please send the information to wordpressfootballpool [at] gmail [dot] com.

 = The charts are gone!
 What happened? =
 I had to remove the required library because of WordPress plugin license policies.
 If you want to enable the charts then see the Help page in the WordPress admin for details on how to install the required library.